Battle of Delhi (1757): Battle

 The Marathas encamped opposite the Red Fort on the other side of Yamuna river.
 Najib gave the charge of 2,500 strong infantry to Qutub Shah and Mulla Aman Khan and himself commanded another infantry contingent of 5,000 elite Afghan troops and heavy artillery, which were deployed by him to prevent the Marathas from entering the city.
 The battle started on 11 August and after two weeks of intense fighting with heavy Afghan losses, Najib came of the fort with his associates to negotiate a settlement with Holkar but was surrounded and arrested by Marathas.

 Maratha commander Raghunath Rao ordered immediate withdrawal of Najib from Delhi along with a tribute of 5 million rupees.
 Najib also promised that he would never return to Delhi and never threaten any Maratha fort.

 Aftermath

 The Marathas had now become the de facto rulers of Delhi.
-Raghunathrao appointed Antaji Mankeshwar as the Governor of Delhi province, while Alamgir II was retained as titular head with no actual power.
+Raghunath Rao appointed Antaji Mankeshwar as Governor of Delhi province while Alamgir II was retained as titular head with no actual power.